Copper Bay Window Roofs & Covers

 the past, one had to find a qualified artisan and have him come to

-your location to fabricate your bay window cover on the spot.
+your location to fabricate your bay window roof on the spot.
 Not

 any more!
-Our bay window roofs are custom built one a time to your
+Our copper bay window roofs are custom built one a time to your

 specifications and delivered to you ready for installation by